 Thermo has 16 sensors which take over 4,000 measurements to find the hottest spot on the side of your head.
 The device measures from the temporal artery, considered the best place to detect temperature changes as the blood that circulates there comes from the core of the body.
 And since there is no contact with earwax, saliva or any other body fluid, this is an extremely sanitary way to take anyone’s temperature.

-Thermo delivers color-coded feedback on the device that is relevant to the user’s age profile, to help you understand the reading.
-For more advanced info and health advice, head over to the app.
+Thermo delivers color-coded feedback on the device that is relevant to the user’s age profile.
+For more advanced info and health advice, head over to the smartphone app.

-Up to five family members can have profiles within the app.
+Up to five family members can set-up profiles.
 In addition to tracking temperature and symptoms, you can enter comments, and medications, allowing you to maintain a log to share with a doctor.

 Koogeek is a relatively new entrant in market for health and fitness technology.
 Its smart thermometer is extremely easy to use.
 A quick look at the instructions is all that it takes to be able to use all of its functions.
 There are only two buttons, a display and two indicator lights for in-ear or forehead use.